kecnry/distl/docs/index.md

 **IMPORTANT**: **distl** is currently still under development, is not yet well-tested, and is subject to significant API changes.
 Please check back until an official release is ready.

+**distl** provides a python object-interface on top of several distribution (random variable) functions in [scipy.stats](https://docs.scipy.org/doc/scipy/reference/stats.html) and allows for:

+  - serialization of distributions (so they can be saved to disk or pickled and sent to processors within MPI)
+  - support for units and wrapping
+  - conversion between different types of distributions
+  - math between distributions, handling covariances from multivariate distributions wherever possible
+  - plotting convenience functions

 ## Getting Started